Oracle XML DB provides Oracle Database with native XML support by encompassing both the SQL and XML data models in an interoperable way.

 Oracle Database SQL Language Reference for information about Oracle support for the SQL/XML standard

-Generating XML Using SQL Functions for information about SQL/XML standard functions for generating XML data
+Generation of XML Data Using SQL Functions for information about SQL/XML standard functions for generating XML data

-Chapter 3, "Using Oracle XML DB" for additional examples that use SQL/XML standard functions
+Overview of How To Use Oracle XML DB for additional examples that use SQL/XML standard functions

 Using servlets and Java Server Pages (JSP).
 A typical API accesses data using Java Database Connectivity (JDBC).